 Brandon - wants a girl who's creamy [insert obvious sexual joke here]

 After the senior breakfast wraps up, David mopes down the hall with Donna and tells her how burned out he is.
 She says it's perfectly natural to feel that way, considering the heavy workload he had all year.
-He then tells her he doesn't know why he's been pushing himself so hard, since he could have stayed at West Beverly High for another year and been “king of the mountain”.
+He then tells her he doesn't know why he's been pushing himself so hard, since he could have stayed at West Beverly High for another year and been "king of the mountain".
+LOL.
 Donna reminds him that he worked so hard in order to graduate with his friends...and also to remain relevant when Beverly Hills, 90210 shifts its focus to California University in Season 4.
 David moans about how he has no idea what his future plans are...and that it feels as though the gang is breaking up.
 Would that that were true, David.
-Would that that were true..
+Would that there weren't seven more seasons of you people being unable to separate and pursue your own adult lives.

 Mama and Papa Walsh bring some refreshments out to the gang, but the gang refuses to let them get a look at the mysterious project, saying it's a surprise.
 Papa Walsh then gives Dylan a once-over and the two reminisce about the day they first met...and of course this causes Brenda to have a flashback of when Dylan asked her out for the first time.
 A few minutes after that, Brandon and Steve have a superfluous flashback of when they went out trolling for chicks and picked up two slutty women who ended up stealing Steve's Corvette.
 Brandon tells Steve that he's come a long way since then, but Steve tells him he has a confession to make.
 He admits that he made damn sure his "anonymous" donation to the Alvarado camp thing could be traced back to a Mr. Hartley of The Hartley House.
 This doesn't faze Brandon, and he tells Steve that despite his self-serving motives, donating that money to charity was an uncharacteristically nice thing for him to do.